 If the region object represents a portion of a text artifact that contains source code, it MAY contain a property named sourceLanguage whose value is a hierarchical string (§3.5.4) that specifies the programming language in which this portion of the source code is written.
 If the region object does not represent a portion of a text artifact containing source code, then sourceLanguage SHALL be absent.

-For the remainder of this section, we assume that the the region object represents a portion of a text artifact that contains source code.
+For the remainder of this section, we assume that the region object represents a portion of a text artifact that contains source code.

 NOTE: This property is intended to help SARIF viewers to render code snippets (§3.27.13) with appropriate syntax coloring.
 It is intended for use in mixed-language files, such as HTML files that contains JavaScript.
 For more information about this usage, see §3.23.10.

-if sourceLanguage is absent, it SHALL default to the value of the sourceLanguage property (§3.23.10) of the artifact object (§3.23) which describes the artifact that contains the region. artifact.sourceLanguage in turn defaults to the defaultSourceLanguage property (§3.14.18) of the containing run object (§3.14).
-If all three of region.sourceLanguage, artifact.sourceLanguage, and run.defaultSourceLanguage are absent, the source language of the region object SHALL be taken to be unknown.
+if sourceLanguage is absent, it SHALL default to the value of the sourceLanguage property (§3.23.10) of the artifact object (§3.23) which describes the artifact that contains the region. artifact.sourceLanguage in turn defaults to theRun.defaultSourceLanguage (§3.14.18).
+If all three of region.sourceLanguage, artifact.sourceLanguage, and theRun.defaultSourceLanguage are absent, the source language of the region object SHALL be taken to be unknown.
 In that case, a SARIF viewer MAY use any method or heuristic to determine the region’s source language, for example, by examining the file’s file name extension or MIME type, or by prompting the user.

 For conventions and practices regarding the value of this property, see §3.23.10.2.